dseeni/TechArtDemos/README.md

 ![](./DemoExamples/PhotoshopHotkeyExampleCropped.png)

-#### Binding front end UI names to API names
+#### Binding UI display names to API names using Tesseract OCR and FuzzyWuzzy
-  - In the case of Fusion 360, at the time custom keyboard shortcuts could only be saved one at a time from the user interface, required multiple user prompts and menu selections.
+  - In the case of Fusion360, at the time, custom keyboard shortcuts could only be saved one at a time from the user interface, and required multiple user prompts and menu selections.

   - Documentation for all possible commands via the API was available, but they did not accurately match the names present in the UI menus.

-  - Since Users should only care about UI names for quick reference to key maps a binding between UI names and API commands was required.
+  - Since Users should only care about UI names for quick reference to key maps, a binding between UI names and API commands was required.

   - UI Commands were screenshotted and then processed in Photoshop using actions stripping out the color and leaving just a list of names.

-- Images were run through [Google Tesseract](https://github.com/tesseract-ocr/tesseract) OCR (Optical Character Recognition) functionality to convert extract text data from images returning a CSV file.
+- Images were run through [Google Tesseract](https://github.com/tesseract-ocr/tesseract) OCR (Optical Character Recognition) functionality to extract text data from screenshots, returning a CSV file of UI names.

 - [Python FuzzyWuzzy](https://docs.blender.org/api/current/mathutils.geometry.html)
 provided a [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) algorithm for fuzzy matching UI display names to API commands.

 - Even if there were abbrevitions made to the diplay name of a command, this technique worked for most UI names as long as there was some similarity to their corresponding API commands.

 ```python
 # #################################################### FUZZYWUZZY MATCH RESULTS